SPMIC-UoN/BrainAge_COVID-19/analysis/README.md

   - `Pandemic-COVID-19`: Participants scanned before and after the pandemic, who contracted COVID-19.
   - `Pandemic-No COVID-19`: Participants scanned before and after the pandemic, who did not contract COVID-19.
   - `No Pandemic`: Participants scanned twice before the pandemic.
-    *(Details of the categorization process are available in the paper.)*
+    *(Details of the categorisation process are available in the paper.)*
 - Gender: The sex of the participants, with possible values Male or Female.
 - AgeGapT0_gm: The predicted brain age gap at the first time point, estimated based on the Grey Matter (GM) model.
 - AgeGapT1_gm: The predicted brain age gap at the second time point, estimated based on the Grey Matter (GM) model.